 To the naked eye, the difference between the grounds from a flat burr and those from a conical burr would be imperceivable.
 Yet, subject those grounds to the scrutiny of a microscope and another story begins to unfold.
 A conical burr grinder will produce grounds of two, large and small, particle sizes.
 Even under the finest grind setting on a conical burr, this particle size distribution holds true.

 On the other hand, a flat burr grinder produces a remarkably even particle size, meaning that all the grounds are extremely uniform in size.
 Although you may be quick to conclude that this alone elevates the flat burr higher than the conical burr, you’d be hasty in your judgement.

 The dual size grounds from a conical burr, which is known as a bimodal grind (3), is necessary for a conventional espresso recipe.
 The smaller particles restrict the flow of water, allowing for a greater saturation of the larger particles.
 The even particle distribution of a flat burr grinder forces a barista to grind slightly finer than with a conical burr grinder, or to pull longer shots.

-Though it may be more difficult to achieve a standard espresso pull with flat burr grounds, the ability to pull longer shots allows you to, in a matter of speaking, “break the mold” and get creative with your espresso recipes.
+Though it may be more difficult to achieve a standard espresso pull with flat burr grounds, the ability to pull longer shots allows you to, in a matter of speaking, “break the mould” and get creative with your espresso recipes.